Life Insurance

 A 529 plan provides for tax-deferred growth, which means you can deduct your investment earnings from federal and, in some cases, state taxes.
 The money in a 529 plan can be used for tuition at a college, trade school or vocational school, room and board, and supplies like textbooks and laptops.

-Meanwhile, UGMA accounts also have tax-deferral benefits, and don’t have to be used for college specifically.
+Meanwhile, UGMA accounts also have tax benefits and don’t have to be used for college specifically.
 So, if you want to get a head start on saving for your child’s transition to adulthood without assuming that they’ll necessarily use the money for college expenses, you can save money in a UGMA account, which can go toward things like buying a used car or paying for first month’s rent.
+Here's our breakdown of UGMA vs. 529 and how they stack up.

 “Simply contributing automatically via direct deposit every month is a major component to successfully investing for your child’s future,” says Ron McCoy, CEO of Freedom Capital Advisors in Winter Garden, Florida.
 “I did it for all three of my kids and it was instrumental in getting them through college and paying for their first car.”